Hammer House of Horror

-Hammer House of Horror is a British television series made in 1980.
-An anthology series created by Hammer Films in association with Cinema Arts International and ITC Entertainment, it consists of 13 hour-long episodes, originally broadcast on ITV.
+Hammer House of Horror is a British horror anthology television series produced in Britain in 1980.
+Created by Hammer Films in association with Cinema Arts International and ITC Entertainment, it consists of 13 hour-long episodes, originally broadcast on ITV.

 Each self-contained episode features a different kind of horror.
 These vary from witches, werewolves and ghosts to devil-worship and voodoo, but also include non-supernatural horror themes such as cannibalism, confinement and serial killers.
 In 2003 Channel 4 placed Hammer House of Horror at No. 50 in its "100 Scariest Moments" show.
 The clip shown was the children's party scene in "The House That Bled to Death".

 Episodes were directed by Alan Gibson, Peter Sasdy and Tom Clegg, among others, and the story editor was Anthony Read.
 Hammer regular Peter Cushing appears in his final Hammer production in episode 7, titled "The Silent Scream".